Naito27/IFX/README.md

 # qiro
 Quantum-Informed Recursive Optimization Algorithms.
-Original Author: Judi
+Original Author: Rudi

 I only modify the cost to implement some new features.
 This is a newer version than the one in my IFX public folder since it has pennylane simulator.